Florida Registered Agent

 For Miami Small Businesses

-- Miami-Dade Small Business Development
+- Miami-Dade Small Business Enterprise

-Get certified as a small business through the Miami-Dade Department of Regulatory and Economic Resources.
-Certification is the gateway to opportunities through the County’s Community Business Enterprise (CBE), Community Small Business Enterprise (CSBE), and more. - Neighbors and Neighbors Association
+Get certified as a small business enterprise through the Miami-Dade Department of Regulatory and Economic Resources.
+Certification is the gateway to opportunities through the County’s Community Business Enterprise (CBE), Community Small Business Enterprise (CSBE), and more. - Miami-Dade Office of the Florida Small Business Development Center

 The Florida Small Business Development Center Network assists potential and existing business owners by providing the management advice, training and information needed to run a successful small business.
 Services are offered at little or no cost. - US Small Business Administration, South Florida